M4R14-N3l0/My-Manga-Collection/README.md

 General Objective:

-<li> Use Visual Studio to develop a desktop application that enables users to manage their manga collection: search, register, edit, and delete manga entries. <li>
+<li> Use Visual Studio to develop a desktop application that enables users to manage their manga collection: search, register, edit, and delete manga entries. </li>

 Specific Objectives: